 - First-Episode Twist - Angel becomes one of the main characters.

 - Friendless Background - Dae was a homeless scavenger, Mia is shunned by her father and Angel was a slave.

 - Genius Ditz - Tempest.
 Dear GOD, Tempest.

 - I'm Taking Her Home with Me!: Dae's current plans include and revolve around finding a way to take Mia with them and out of her borderline abusive home.

 - Involuntary Battle to the Death - None of the gladiators has the free will to say no to the matches.

 - La Résistance - Part of Dae's back story is he belonged to one that dissolved after a mass-scale attack.

 - Morality Pet: Mia for Dae and Angel.

-- Never Learnt To Read: The Upper class of society never bother to learn to read.
+- Never Learnt to Read: The Upper class of society never bother to learn to read.
 Dae mocks the fact they create giant libraries and book collections despite the fact they can't make sense of anything in them.

-- Non-Indicative First Episode - The first few pages make it look like it's about Dae surviving in an apocalyptic wasteland Twenty Minutes into the Future.
+- Non-Indicative First Episode - The first few pages make it look like it's about Dae surviving in an apocalyptic wasteland 20 Minutes into the Future.
 Then he's captured and we see it's Pokémon with real people.